lubuntu-team/blog/posts/newsletter/10/post.md

 If nobody steps up to help administer these groups, we are likely to shut them down within the next month or so.
 We will be happy to train whoever is interested.

-Also, we are opening our support and offtopic Telegram groups to the public. **Please note that the following links are temporary and may change at any time; feel free to ask us in the main development channel if these links change for the updated ones.** [Support](https://t.me/joinchat/DH6s1ELAZusx_9mFamoScg), [offtopic](https://t.me/joinchat/DH6s1EKjxEYc6M3YGRGt-Q).
+Also, we are opening our support and offtopic Telegram groups to the public. **Please note that the following links are temporary and may change at any time; feel free to ask us in the main development channel for the updated ones if these links change.** [Support](https://t.me/joinchat/DH6s1ELAZusx_9mFamoScg), [offtopic](https://t.me/joinchat/DH6s1EKjxEYc6M3YGRGt-Q).
 These links will become available on [our main links page](https://lubuntu.me/links/) within the coming days.

 ### Answering Questions About Wayland